Papatheodorou-Group/CATD_snakemake/README.md

  5. Place the input file into the newly created `Input` directory.
  6. Adjust settings in `config.yaml`.
  7. **(Optional)** Run `getDag.sh` to generate the updated DAG after adjusting config.
- 8. Set up cluster resources in `runPip.sh`.
+ 8. **(Optional)** If on cluster set up cluster profile if you haven't, instructions available [here](https://github.com/Snakemake-Profiles/lsf).
- 9. Run the pipeline using `bsub < runPip.sh`.
+ 9. Run the pipeline using `bsub < runPip.sh` or through snakemake if on local.

 ## Cross-reference
 ### Description